ComposableFi/composable/docs/docs/user-guides/centauri-guide.md

 ![enter_dot_amount](./images-centauri-guide/centauri-guide-4.png)

 Confirm the transaction.
-The fees for transferring through Centauri are paid by utilizing the tokens being transferred, which have a value of 0.4% of the notional amount.
+The fees for transferring through Trustless Zone are paid by utilizing the tokens being transferred, which have a value of 0.4% of the notional amount.
 In the future, this will be switched to a $10 fee in the case where there is a pool on Pablo.

 ![confirm_xcm](./images-centauri-guide/centauri-guide-5.png)